-The global launch of Thin Ice on Earth Day was truly a global success and many people around the world helped to make it so.
-With the generous support of students, teachers, academics, scientists, and the general public Thin Ice:The Inside Story of Climate Science was screened in over 200 locations around the world!
-These screenings, along with over 19,000 online viewings, resulted in the film being viewed in at least 120 countries and on all seven continents.
-From Antarctica and Mongolia to Libya and Peru, Thin Ice reached around the world.
+The global launch of Thin Ice on Earth Day 2013 was a huge success.
+With the generous support of students, teachers, academics, scientists, and the public, Thin Ice was screened in over 200 locations around the world on that day.
+An additional 19,000 online viewings were made.
+People watched the film in at least 120 countries, on all seven continents – from Antarctica and Mongolia to Libya and Peru, Thin Ice reached around the world.

 A David Sington/Simon Lamb Film